urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 The following **reasons** led to the decision for the **Support Vector Classifier (SVC)**:

-- the aim is to predict the species using unlabeled test data, so the task is to **classify**
+- The aim is to predict the species using unlabeled test data, so the task is to **classify**.
-- the iris dataset is **fully labeled** (by designating the iris species)
+- The iris dataset is **fully labeled** (by designating the iris species).
-- the dataset contains significantly **less than 100k samples**
+- The dataset contains significantly **less than 100k samples**.

-But the most important reason is that it is **easy to understand** how it works - so it is exactly suitable for a beginner tutorial ;)
+But the most important reason is that it is **easy to understand** how it works - so it is exactly suitable for a beginner tutorial.

 ## Operating principal of SVC